949f45ac/xmrig-HIP/README.md

-**Please double your threads and halven your blocks if you are migrating an existing HIP miner config from CN7.**
 **For best performance, please use amdgpu-pro dkms driver.**
+**Crank up your sclk (core clock) for fast hashrates!
+Use threads=32 on Vega to save power!**

 # XMRig HIP

 A Linux CryptoNight GPU miner built on the HIP framework.

 Features:
-- Fast and stable mining with Vega cards, CN/2 1600+ H/s, CN/1 1700+ H/s
+- Fast and stable mining with Vega cards!
+1800+ CN/2, 2000+ CN/1+xtl+msr
 - Large Polaris cards (_70, _80) mine very fast, up to 10% faster than on OpenCL (both Cn7 and Cn8)
-- Small Polaris cards (_50, _60) can also be mined on; Cn8 almost as fast as Cn7
+- Small Polaris cards (_50, _60) can also be mined on; Cn8 faster than Cn7!
 - Multi algo support for Cn7/Cn8, meaning you can mine on MoneroOcean
-- Configuration is automatically adjusted for optimal speed when auto-switching between Cn7 and Cn8
-- Mine on a full open source stack, aside from parts of the amdgpu-pro driver

 Caveat emptor
-- Vega Cn7 performance in HIP is often a bit worse than OpenCL Cn7 performance
 - Polaris cards need to run in a true PCIe 3.0 x8 or x16 slot – no risers!
 - Nvidia cards are theoretically supported, but that needs more testing

 ## Setup for High Vega Hashrate on Linux

-Currently the miner gets best hashrate when run in concert with amdgpu-pro.
+*Currently the miner is fast ONLY when run with amdgpu-pro dkms driver!*

 Hence you’re best served using a 16.04 or 18.04 Ubuntu with stock kernel.

 - Install Ubuntu 18.04 or 16.04
 - Install ROCm without dkms:
-Follow this guide but stop when it wants you to install `rocm-dkms`: https://github.com/RadeonOpenCompute/ROCm/#ubuntu-support---installing-from-a-debian-repository
+Follow this guide but *stop* when it wants you to install `rocm-dkms`: https://github.com/RadeonOpenCompute/ROCm/#ubuntu-support---installing-from-a-debian-repository

 - Then instead do this: `sudo apt install rocminfo rocm-smi rocm-utils hip_hcc`
 - Add your user to video group `sudo usermod -a -G video $LOGNAME`
-- Install amdgpu-pro with `--opencl=pal --headless` options, make sure its dkms module gets installed for your kernel
+- Install [amdgpu-pro](https://www.amd.com/en/support/kb/release-notes/rn-prorad-lin-18-30) with `--opencl=pal --headless` options, make sure its dkms module gets installed for your kernel
 - Reboot

 ## Building the miner